How to choose a home remodeling contractor

-Did the contractor stay on schedule?
+- Did the contractor complete the project on time?

-Was the job site kept neat?
+- Was the job site kept neat?

-Were problems addressed promptly?
+- Were problems addressed promptly?

-Was the contractor punctual for appointments and work days?
+- Was the contractor punctual for appointments and workdays?

-How has the work held up?
+- How has the work held up?

 Some red flags include too few references or significant time gaps between references.
 Ask about these before assuming the worst.
 A hole in the calendar doesn't necessarily mean trouble; maybe they were injured or taking time off.
 The contractor's openness and willingness to give you more information can help ease your mind.

 After you’ve called your contractors’ references, cross out any contractors who received poor reviews.
 Then decide which of the remaining references to visit in person to see their contractor’s completed project.
-Choose people who seem open and forthcoming, whose projects are similar to yours.
+Choose people who seem open and forthcoming and whose projects are similar to yours.

 Depending on the type of project, there are a few red flags to look for:

-Bathroom remodels: Dark stains on the walls or ceiling, slanted floors, cheap materials, insufficient lighting.
+- Bathroom remodels: Dark stains on the walls or ceiling, slanted floors, cheap materials, insufficient lighting.

-Kitchen remodels: Obvious seams on countertop, cheap materials, “kitchen triangle” (stove, refrigerator and sink) not logically laid out, poor lighting, inadequate storage or counter space.
+- Kitchen remodels: Obvious seams on countertop, cheap materials, “kitchen triangle” (stove, refrigerator and sink) not logically laid out, poor lighting, inadequate storage or counter space.

-Paint: Overspray, paint runs, streaks, imperfect lines and edges, paint splatter on the floor.
+- Paint: Overspray, paint runs, streaks, imperfect lines and edges, paint splatter on the floor.

-Tile work: Crooked tiles or lines, tile or grout cracking, excess grout or caulking along edges (meant to disguise poorly cut tiles), inconsistent grout lines, uneven surfaces, obvious transitions between surfaces.
+- Tile work: Crooked tiles or lines, tile or grout cracking, excess grout or caulking along edges (meant to disguise poorly cut tiles), inconsistent grout lines, uneven surfaces, obvious transitions between surfaces.

-Decks, patios or pergolas: Wavy or swollen boards, mismatched edges, gaps between boards or windows, cracks in the floor boards, cracks or separation between the side of the house and the deck, concrete cracks.
+- Decks, patios or pergolas: Wavy or swollen boards, mismatched edges, gaps between boards or windows, cracks in the floorboards, cracks or separation between the side of the house and the deck, concrete cracks.

 Step 6: Get bids for the job and hire a contractor

-By now you’ve eliminated anyone from your list who does subpar work.
+By now, you’ve eliminated anyone from your list who does subpar work.
 The next step is to price the job with all of the remaining contractors on your list.

 After a thorough consultation, each contractor will present you with a brief proposal and estimated cost for the project, called a bid.
 Depending on the type of renovation, this might include details on the timeline for the project, the types of materials they recommend and the total cost of the project.

 Remember, it’s not always best to go with the lowest price.
-Sometimes the materials or amount of work will differ from one contractor to another; for instance, a contractor who uses prefab cabinets will charge much less than a woodworker who makes them by hand, but you’ll notice a major difference in the look and feel of the finished kitchen.
+Sometimes the materials or amount of work will differ from one contractor to another; for instance, a contractor who uses prefabricated cabinets will charge much less than a woodworker who makes them by hand, but you’ll notice a major difference in the look and feel of the finished kitchen.
 Think about your overall goals for your renovation when choosing which proposal is best for you.

 After you’ve chosen your home improvement contractor and accepted their project bid, they will draft a contract proposal with more details about how they will complete the project, the timeline, materials, cost and more.
 Once you’ve reviewed and signed the proposal, your project will be underway.

 Be wary of any contractor who tries to pressure you into accepting a bid.
-Some contractors will try to pressure you into signing right away by saying their bids are only good for a limited time.
-You always have the option to think about the bid for a few days or longer.
+Some contractors will try to pressure you into signing right away by saying their bids are only good for a limited time, but you should have the option to think about the bid for a few days or longer.